PDF version (309 KB)

 1. FHWA Responsibilities

-The FHWA is ultimately accountable for all Federal-aid highway projects.
+The FHWA is ultimately accountable for all Federal-aid projects.
 The FHWA Tennessee Division will fulfill its stewardship role at a project level as follows:

 The FHWA will manage and provide oversight of Tennessee's Federal-Aid programs in various ways.
 Some of the methods used include: